 Given that both Invisalign and traditional braces deliver the same results, patients often don’t see differences between the two.
 It’s true, both appliances help align the teeth and jaws, giving you the million-dollar smile.
 However, one of the main differences between braces and Invisalign is the process of correcting your issues.

-Because of this, you, in consultation with your orthodontist, can decide which treatment suits you the most.
+Because of this, you, in consultation with your orthodontist near me, can decide which treatment suits you the most.
 Keep in mind that both treatments are covered by dental insurance plans, which helps cover the costs.

 To help you get a clearer picture here is everything to know on Invisalign vs. braces.